 They envision two network edges.
 The 5G edge will be one.
 Another edge involves a quantum-based edge where the data follows the user.
 Hence it will use quantum computing so large amounts of data do not overtax its network.

 Due to factors related to 5G, T stock trades at a bargain.
 This slow growth is likely due to the high costs of the 5G rollout.
-Analysts only expect 1.8% average annual profit growth over the next five years.
+Analysts only expect 4% average annual profit growth over the next five years.
 However, T stock offers benefits value investors should not ignore.
-First, T trades at a forward P/E ratio of just over nine.
-This comes in over 50% below its five-year average P/E of 10.55.
+And T trades at a forward P/E ratio of just 10.6.

-The dividend also pays an impressive 6% yield.
+The dividend yield is also an impressive 5.4.
 Due to T stock’s dividend aristocrat status, the company can ill afford to end its multi-decade streak of dividend increases.
 Hence, the dividend will likely continue moving higher.
 Though T stock serves as a more indirect quantum play than some investors might like, the low P/E and high dividend should serve as a draw.

 IBM (NYSE:IBM) has become one of the leading companies and best stocks in quantum computing.
 Their quantum initiative, called IBM Q, seeks to build what it calls, “commercially available universal quantum computers for business and science.”
 Quantum remains in the research phase now.
 Still, within five years, the company expects both professionals and developers will be using this technology directly.